 - The safety and efficacy of Descovy (F/TAF) for PrEP in men and transgender women who have sex with men and are at risk of HIV-1 infection (DISCOVER).

 - HIV prevention methods with HIV-negative transgender and gender non-conforming persons using pre-exposure prophylaxis (PrEP) and text messaging (starting in May 2017).

 - An investigational drug called Lactin-V that may prevent recurrent bacterial vaginosis or BV (LACTIN-V).

-To learn more about these and other current HIV, hepatitis B, hepatitis C, and tuberculosis clinical trials, please call our Screening Coordinator at (619) 543-8080 and ask for the Screening Coordinator.
+To learn more about these and other current clinical trials, please call us at (619) 543-8080 and ask for the Screening Coordinator.